dart-lang/build/docs/hot_module_reloading.md

 Any object returned from this function will be passed to update hooks.
 Use it to save any state you need to be preserved between hot reloadings.
-Try do not use any custom types here, as it might prevent their code from reloading.
+Try to not use any custom types here, as it might prevent their code from reloading.
 Better serialise to JSON or plain types.

 ### `bool hot$onSelfUpdate([Object data])`